Are you looking for the best pillow for neck pain?

 Although everybody sleeps differently, the best pillows for neck pain offer support to keep your spine aligned based on your sleep position.
 Back sleepers should use an adjustable pillow material like down or memory foam that can be flattened underneath your head and expanded under your neck.
-Side sleepers need more support from their pillow so should use materials like bamboo or memory foam.
-Stomach sleepers should consider changing sleep position, or use a pillow under their stomach, but not under their head.
+Side sleepers need more support from their pillow.
+They should use materials like bamboo or memory foam.
+Stomach sleepers should consider changing positions or using a pillow under their stomach but not under their head.

 No matter how you sleep, make sure you invest the time and money to find the right pillow for you so you can sleep better, wake up more restfully, and avoid health issues.
 After all, nobody likes a pain in the neck!